Understanding Encryption Modes of Operation

 - How to handle padding for incomplete blocks.

-- How to incorporate randomness (e.g., initialization vectors).
+- How to incorporate randomness (e.g., initialization vectors or nonces).

 Why Secure Modes Matter

-Combining a secure permutation (e.g., AES) with a flawed mode (e.g., ECB) can lead to vulnerabilities:
+Combining a strong block cipher (e.g., AES) with a flawed mode (e.g., ECB) can introduce vulnerabilities.
+For example:

 Warning: ECB mode reveals patterns in plaintext.
-For example, encrypting an image with ECB may still show the original image’s structure in the ciphertext.
+Encrypting an image with ECB may still show the original image’s structure in the ciphertext.

 - Confidentiality: Prevent unauthorized access to plaintext.